Cookie Policy

 • Social Media Cookies

-You may reject cookies; however, site and functions will be affected.
-Cookies help our sites to work properly and personalise your experience.
-You’ll be able to browse the sites without cookies, but some standard functionality, preferences and certain features will not work.
+You may reject cookies; however, site functions will be affected.
+Cookies help our site to work properly and personalise your experience.
+You’ll be able to browse the site without cookies, but some standard functionality, preference and certain features will not work.

 By accepting cookies, you allow us to improve your experience and remember information about you, which can personalise your experience.

-To reject or delete cookies, please see the Managing Your Cookies section below on how you can adjust your browser settings.
+To withdraw consent, you can reject or delete cookies.
+Please see the Managing Your Cookies section below on how you can adjust your browser settings.

 By browsing or using our site you agree that we and the selected third parties (such as Google) in this notice can use (as described in this notice) data collected by the cookies you allow.
 If you do not agree, your browser settings can be set to reject cookies, see below.